Dr Robert Anthony

 To the north of these buildings lay the bailey – the hub of the Castle – alive with activity and commotion: blacksmithing, carpentry, wool-spinning, animal husbandry, military activity.
 Beyond, the steep-sided Castle motte (mound) designed for defence, supported a stone round tower of two or three stories.
 Across the bailey on the eastern boundary, and on the far side of a rock-cut ditch still being excavated, was an ‘inner castle’ with a recently-built square stone tower.

-Baldwin was a visitor of high status so it is likely that the lord, William FitzMartin, was in residence, with his household.
+Baldwin would have been a visitor of high status so it is likely that the lord, William FitzMartin, was in residence, with his household.
 That night, Baldwin would have dined with William and his lady Angharad on the daïs (with canopy above) at one end of the Great Hall.
 William’s household ate below from trestle tables arranged around the central open hearth.
-The Great Hall, the centre of social life in the Castle, had recently been extended and was now an impressive 73 feet long and 20 feet wide.
+The Great Hall, the centre of social life in the Castle, had recently been extended and was now an impressive 72 feet long and 21 feet wide.
 The Hall was open to the roof and smoke from the hearth escaped through it, blackening the roof timbers.

 The following morning, before his journey to St Dogmael’s to reunite with Gerald, it is likely that Baldwin would have been asked to say Mass in the lord’s chapel.